Skip to content

 Application Process

-The OT program uses the Occupational Therapy Centralized Application Service (OTCAS).
-To learn more about the application process and schedule, visit the OTCAS website.
-You’ll find information specific to our program listed under the Participating Programs link on the left side of the page, then select College of St. Scholastica.
+Visit the OTCAS website to learn more about the application process and schedule.
+Information specific to our programs is listed under the Participating Programs link on the left side of the page.
+Then select College of St. Scholastica.

 Eligibility